SenseiMojo/SV08/README.md

 - [x] 003: the frame may be a bit wobbly.
 - [x] 004: the printer may vibrate and move around a bit as well as shake the table.
 - [x] 005: the printer cannot print ABS/ASA/etc.
-- [x] 006: the system can only print one color.
+- [x] 006: the stock system can only print one color.
 ## Spool Holder
 - [x] 011: is too free-wheeling.
 - [x] 012: was broken and not fixable in one delivery - couldn't find a suitable adhesive.
-- [x] 013: sticks out an an odd angle and is unnecessarily above the top.
+- [x] 013: sticks out an an odd angle and is unnecessarily above the top surface.
 - 014: is on the same side as the USB port (GOOD).
-- [x] 015: sticks out far to the side.
+- [x] 015: sticks out far to the side because its diameter is at right angles to the side of the printer.
 ## Interface
 - [ ] 021: for power inlet seems upside down - 1 is down while 0 is up.
 - [x] 022: for power inlet causes cord to stick straight out thus distancing printer from the wall.